HassanBahati/Design-and-Analysis-of-Algorithms/README.rst

 - implement the solution and test it using example inputs.
 Fix bugs, if any.
 - Analze the algorithm's complexity and identify inefficiencies, if any.
 - Apply the right technique to cover the inefficiency.
 Repeat steps 3 to 6.

+Edge cases
+1. the number query occurs somewhere in the middle of the list
+2.